gnieh/fs2-data/README.md

 println(withh.map(_.toMap).compile.toList.unsafeRunSync())
 ```

 To support your own type of `Header` you must provide an implicit `ParseableHeader[Header]`.
-For instance if you have a fix set of headers reprenseted as [enumeratum][enumeratum] enum values, you can provide an instance of `ParseableHeader` as follows:
+For instance if you have a fix set of headers represented as [enumeratum][enumeratum] enum values, you can provide an instance of `ParseableHeader` as follows:

 ```scala
 import enumeratum._